I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 Try showing up on a Tuesday at 3 PM instead.
 The staff actually has time to look at what’s available.
 They’re not rushing through a line of tired travelers who all want their keys five minutes ago.

 I’ve gotten more upgrades during these quiet windows than I can count.
 Not because I’m special.
-Just because the person helping me had the bandwidth to actually help.
+Just because the person helping me actually had time to care.

 How to Actually Ask